 BRIClab is a multi-disciplinary residency program created to advance opportunities for visual artists, performers, and media makers.

-The BRIClab: Contemporary Art track offers visual artists technical support, space, feedback, and resources to develop and advance their innovative projects.
-Artist applications are received through an open call and chosen by a panel of prominent curators, artist alumni, and BRIClab program managers.
+The BRIClab: Contemporary Art track offers visual artists space, feedback, and resources to develop and advance their projects.
+Artist applications are received through an open call and reviewed by a panel of curators, artist alumni, and BRIClab program managers.

-- Rent-free studio space provided for three months at BRIC House.
+- Rent-free studio space provided for 12 months at 20 Jay St. in DUMBO beginning in June 2022.

 - A stipend of $2500.

-- A mentor with industry experience relevant to your project.
+- A mentor with relevance to your project (curator, academic, practitioner, etc).

-- Studio visits with curatorial staff from BRIC and other local arts institutions.
+- Studio visits with curatorial staff from BRIC as well as outside curators, academics, and practitioners.

 - An Open Studio event during the residency period.